Foreign keys v15

 50 exists in the

 dept table.
-Since it does not, the command is rejected.
+Since it doesn't, the command is rejected.

-The behavior of foreign keys can be finely tuned to your application.
-Making correct use of foreign keys will definitely improve the quality of your database applications, so you are strongly encouraged to learn more about them.
+You can finely tune the behavior of foreign keys to your application.
+Making correct use of foreign keys improves the quality of your database applications.
+We strongly encourage you to learn more about them.